 - A meta-example with the Orks of Warhammer and Warhammer 40,000.
-These guys embody Stupid Evil, Chaotic Stupid, and Crazy Awesome.
-In the actual 'verse though, they are interstellar butchers and murderers who would have already conquered the whole setting, if not for the fact they spend half their time stabbing each other in the back, and the other half stabbing each other in the front.
+These guys embody Stupid Evil and Chaotic Stupid.
+In the actual 'verse though, they are interstellar butchers and murderers who would have already conquered the whole setting (and almost did once), if not for the fact they spend half their time stabbing each other in the back, and the other half stabbing each other in the front.

-- Kefka comes across as an unusually silly character.
+- Final Fantasy VI: Kefka comes across as an unusually silly character.
 He dresses like a clown, seems to have a few screws loose, and is just all around goofy.
 At first.

 - Black Mage of 8-Bit Theater.
 His utter incompetence and his Cosmic Plaything status prevents anyone from taking him seriously even though he would very quickly destroy all life if given the opportunity.

-- Dragon Ball Abridged: Nappa is made to appear almost as if all of the things he does are because of being stupid instead of malicious.
+- Nappa is made to appear almost as if all of the things he does are because of being stupid instead of malicious.

 - Vegeta is such a long-suffering and sardonic Only Sane Man (whose evil plans are always thwarted anyway) that he becomes the most sympathetic character.

-- In one episode of Pinky and the Brain, Brain's plan was to take over the world by overwhelming everyone with the Tear Jerker "Brain's Song", then take advantage of their weakened mental state to assert dominance over them.
-Unfortunately, his last scene on a vibrating food field caused him to shake in spasms while stating his demands, and everyone falls out of their depressed crying state laughing uproariously at Brain's absurd remonstrations of "I'm the o-o-o-o-o-o-o-overlord!"
+- In one episode, Brain's plan was to take over the world by overwhelming everyone with the Tear Jerker "Brain's Song", then take advantage of their weakened mental state to assert dominance over them.
+Unfortunately, his last scene on a vibrating electric football gameboard caused him to shake in spasms while stating his demands, and everyone falls out of their depressed crying state laughing uproariously at Brain's absurd remonstrations of "I'm the o-o-o-o-o-o-o-overlord!"

 - A similar thing happened in the episode when Brain tried to imitate Orson Welles' infamous The War of the Worlds radio broadcast; instead of frightening the populace, he only amused them.

-- In the My Little Pony: Friendship Is Magic episode "The Return of Harmony, pt 1", Discord has escaped from his can and signs of his return are everywhere.
+- In "The Return of Harmony Part 1", Discord has escaped from his can and signs of his return are everywhere.
 Even the God Empress is terrified, and she immediately sets the ponies on a mission to use the Elements of Harmony to save Equestria again... while Pinkie Pie is too busy being ecstatic that eternal chaos comes with chocolate rain and seems to think the local God of Evil is a big party animal.
 She quickly changes her mind however after falling subject to his Mind-Control Eyes.